 Besides the flexibility of aligning cloud resources to the needs of an individual application, there is an additional advantage in application isolation, to avoid "Change Control" deadlock situations: "Agile" applications are unable to be "Agile" when they share infrastructure with critical applications and systems.
 So instead of sharing large, scale-up ADC platforms, developer teams often prefer to deploy an ADC per application, making it easier to make per-application changes and with the option to scale-up or scale-out later for greater performance and reliability.

-Get started with Brocade vADC today, our Developer Edition is free to download and try out in your test and development environment.
+Get started with Pulse vADC today, our Community Edition is free to download and try out in your test and development environment.